tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/07_Discovery/03_03_02_Discovery_NewMatchingRule_Column.md

 ![image](../images/07_1_Discovery_NewMatchingRule.jpg)

 Select a **Matching** **Category**.
-Categories are used for grouping New Matching Rule topics.
+Categories are used for grouping Matching Rule topics.
 This field lets the user classify the new rule under an existing Category or select **New Category** to manually enter a new one.

 ![image](../images/07_4_Discovery_NewMatchingRule2.jpg)